diehummel/yadve/README.md

 Usage for Master Host:
 	usage: ./yadve-master [options] filename

-	This script breaks a video file up into chunks and encodes them in parallel via SSH on multiple hosts.
+	This script breaks a video file up into chunks and encodes them.

 	OPTIONS:
     	-h  this help message.